 Greg suspects de Briac was the Magic Mirror with a slightly changed voice.
 His accent comes through in several lines.

 Instead of restoring the foreign soundtracks of its classic films, the Disney Company typically records a new version every few decades or so using different actors.
 However, it wasn't until 1962 that a redubbed version of Blanche Neige was made.
-This new translation was recorded in Paris and starred Lucie Dolène as Snow White.
+This new translation was recorded in Paris and starred Lucie Dolène as Snow White (both speaking and singing voice).
+Claude Gensac was the Queen; Marie Francey the Witch.

 One of the more noticeable differences was the dwarfs singing Hé-Ho (pronounced "hey ho") instead of "Heigh Ho" as was done in the 1938 version (and on a few commercial records).
 Also in the laboratory scene, we hear the Queen read aloud, "Poussière de momie" (mummy dust), rather than "Poudre magique" (magic dust), as the French spellbook actually reads.